cboecking/examples-wasmcloud/petclinic/README.md

 The wasmCloud Pet Clinic example application is a WebAssembly and wasmCloud-based reimagining of the classic [Spring Boot microservices Pet
 Clinic](https://github.com/spring-petclinic/spring-petclinic-microservices) example.

+The purpose of this readme is to help you learn the wasmCloud application runtime.
+We took great care to describe how we designed the application and how you can extend it.
+We paid special attention to vocabulary.
+If you have questions or concerns about any aspect of this application, please discuss it here...

 ## Application Architecture
+The wasmCloud Pet Clinic application has a simple architecture: start all five of the actors, push a link definition between the **Clinic API** actor and an **HTTP Server** capability provider, and then push link definitions between the Customers, Vets, and Visits actors and a relational database.
+Lastly, ensure that both the HTTP Server and relational database capability providers are started.

 The wasmCloud Pet Clinic consists of the following five [actors](./actors):
 * [Clinic API](./actors/clinicapi/README.md) - The main JSON (aka "REST") API gateway for interacting with the service